liltran615/Azure-Project-1/README.md

 This allows us to collect the following information:

-Filebeat to be used to collect log files from applications like Microsft Azure Tools, Apache,  and MySQL databases.
+Filebeat to be used to collect log files from applications like Microsoft Azure, Apache, MySQL databases, etc.

-Metericbeat to be used to monitor CPU core statistics, VM statistics file system statistics,network statistics, memory statistics, etc
+Metericbeat to be used to monitor CPU core statistics, VM statistics file system statistics,network statistics, memory statistics, etc.

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node configured.
+In order to use the playbook, you will need to have an Ansible control configured.

 SSH into the control node, and follow the steps: